Blu-Git/The-Clubhouse/README.md

 ## Notes:
 - This website is still in development.
 There are still plenty features waiting to be developed.
-- In addition, this site has serves as a practice project.
+- In addition, this site serves as a practice project.
 - The reflection section will be added once the entire site is finished.

 ===